Open Source | MIT Licensed

 ============================================================ Profiler Issues Summary Ends =======================================================

-The sanitizer symbolically checks tensor memory accesses for out-of-bounds errors and emits rich reports with tensor metadata, call stack, and expression trees, with an optional fake-memory backend to avoid real reads.
+The sanitizer symbolically checks tensor memory accesses for out-of-bounds errors and emits rich reports with tensor metadata, call stack, and expression trees, with optional fake-memory storage to avoid real reads.

 examples/sanitizer/gemm.py